Water Deer Reproduction - Hiding Behaviour

 Typically with deer, females are highly attuned to any potential threat in the broad vicinity of their young and will start alarm vocalisation to distract potential predators once they breach what I refer to as a "comfort sphere".
 This gives the impression that dams remember the approximate area in which they left their youngster and, in his review of ungulate mother-infant relationships, Peter Lent concluded that the mothers of most hider species "will not approach and make contact with their infant at its hiding place.
 Rather, they await its emergence from some distance away".
 Indeed, Endi Zhang remarked on how dams at Whipsnade became restless just prior to visiting their fawn, grazing intermittently while moving gradually towards the location - sometimes a doe moved deliberately and directly to her fawn, while at others it would take up to 10 minutes of hesitant approach.
 Paul Childerley has, however, written about how fawns are often easily found in standing cereal crops by following a distinct "trod" made by the doe to the seat, suggesting that they may return to their fawns via the same direct route repeatedly.

 Stadler, during his Ph.D. studies at Whipsnade, observed that it was often the dam that initiated contact by moving to the area of last interaction.
 In some cases, a soft whistle was emitted that seemed to attract the fawn's attention, a call perhaps more common than currently documented owing to the difficulty Stadler had hearing it.
 Stadler's impression was that the females chose the general area where the fawn(s) will hide, but the specific hiding spot is chosen by the fawn itself, a conclusion that Zhang also arrived at.
 That the approach of the doe initiates contact with the fawn corresponds with other observations suggesting fawns are attracted to animals moving nearby.
-In his research notes, for example, Raymond Chaplin described how Pippa's fawns were wandering around within a couple of hours of birth and were “attracted to any movement that I made, or by deer in the lower half of the garden”.
+In his research notes, for example, Raymond Chaplin described how Pippa's fawns were wandering around within a couple of hours of birth and were "attracted to any movement that I made, or by deer in the lower half of the garden".
 This had changed radically by day two, however, when the fawns showed a dislike of other animals (including humans), and they appeared fully identified with their mother by day three.
-In his 1953 article to& Country Life, Kenneth Whitehead noted how a hand reared water deer doe trusted no one but the family who raised her for the first seven months of her life, before becoming “absurdly tame” and allowing anyone to stroke her and very difficult to perturb, even with loud noises.
+In his 1953 article to Country Life, Kenneth Whitehead noted how a hand reared water deer doe trusted no one but the family who raised her for the first seven months of her life before becoming "absurdly tame", allowing anyone to stroke her and being very difficult to perturb, even with loud noises.

 For the first few hours after birth, water deer are attracted to any large moving objects in the vicinity.
 Here, a young fawn, approaches a female blackbuck (_Antilope cervicapra_) at Whipsnade, having been disturbed from its resting spot by a fallow deer. - Credit: Marc Baldwin

 Interestingly, the male in Stadler's description showed no sign of evasive or aggressive behaviour towards the fawn that attempted to suckle, despite that often being their reaction.
 Indeed, several authors have commented on how unrelated adults of both sexes can be hostile towards fawns and, in June 2019 at Whipsnade, I observed a fawn no more than a couple of days old approach both a pregnant blackbuck antelope (Antilope cervicapra) and a water deer buck, both of which acted aggressively towards it.
-Writing in 1953, however, the 12th Duke of Bedford implied that some encounters are amiable, recounting how he had seen a fawn “teasing an old buck, possibly his father” and was “surprised by the latter's forbearance and good nature”.
+Writing in 1953, however, the 12th Duke of Bedford implied that some encounters are amiable, recounting how he had seen a fawn "teasing an old buck, possibly his father" and was "surprised by the latter's forbearance and good nature".
+A similar report comes from Sue Wood, who observed a two-month-old fawn approaching both an adult muntjac buck and a water deer buck during early August 2023 in Norfolk.
+Reciting the encounter to be in October of the same year, Sue told me:

 A short compilation of a water deer fawn following its mother (dam).
 When the dam returns to suckle, the fawn(s) may follow her for a while before choosing a new lying-up spot. - Credit: Marc Baldwin